 Pain and Suffering in California: How It’s Calculated

-What Counts as “Pain and Suffering”?
+What Counts as “Pain and Suffering” in California?

 Two Main Calculation Methods